top of page

 What should I take to the dive site ?

-Apart for the dive gear, you should the minimum.
-A towel, personal hygiene items, maybe your cell phone to take pictures, small amount of MXN Pesos for small buys on the dive sites and for the entrance fees.
-Don't carry excessive amounts of money or valuable that you don't really need.
+Aside from your dive gear, bring the minimum essentials.
+This includes a towel, personal hygiene items, and perhaps your cell phone for taking pictures.
+It's advisable to carry a small amount of MXN Pesos for small purchases and entrance fees at the dive sites.
+Avoid carrying excessive amounts of money or valuables that you don't really need.
+Additionally, chemicals such as repellents and sunblocks are strictly prohibited.

 How do we go to the dive site ?

-We will pick you up at your hotel and drive you by pick-up truck to the dive site, and drive you back at the end of the tour.
+We will pick you up at your hotel and transport you to the dive site in a pick-up truck.
+At the end of the tour, we'll drive you back to your hotel for a seamless experience.

 How long are the tours ?